zohaibshahzadTO/Angular-Tour-of-Heroes/README.md

 - We created a MessageService for loosely-coupled communication between classes.

 - The HeroService injected into a component is created with another injected service, MessageService.

+# Routing

+New Requirements for the App we'll be working on:

+- Adding a dashboard view.
+- Adding the ability to navigate between the Heroes and Dashboard Views
+- When users click a hero name in either view, navigate to a detail view of the selected hero.
+- When users click a deep link in an email, open the detail view for a particular hero.

+# Adding the AppRoutingModule

+An Angular best practice is to load and configure the router in a separate, top-level module that is dedicated to routing and imported by the root, AppModule.

+By convention, the module class name is AppRoutingModule and it belong in the app-routing.module.ts in the src/app folder.

+We'll use the CLI to generate it:

+  "ng generate module app-routing --flat --module=app"

+Notes: "--flat" puts the file in src/app instead of its own folder
+       "--module=app" tells the CLI to register it in the imports array of the AppModule.

+You generally dont declare components in a routing module so you can delete the @NgModule.declarations array and delete CommonModule references too.

+We'll configure the router with Routes in the RouterModule so import those two symbols from the @angular/router library.
+Then we'll add an @NgModule.exports array with RouterModule in it.
+Exporting RouterModule makes router directives available for use in the AppModule components that will need them.